GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 - I am a developer with 7 years of experience in frontend, backend, website developer, machine learning.
 - I've worked everywhere from small companies (Mashwork 12 people) medium sized companies and large companies (Microsoft).
-- I've written in over 5 languages professionally.
 - I've seen how people interact in organization and how to make things run clenaly.
 - I come with a lot of energy and I'm excited to see my clients succeed.

 ## Thanks!

-Your church has done a lot for my family.
-I respect all of you greatly.
+Thank you very much for your time.
 Get back to me soon!